epifanio/ncmet/README.md

 A User Interface to plot Time Series, Profiles and Time Series Profiles datasource via OpenDAP URL The user interface and plotting are based on Panel, and Holoviews

+## Licenses
+GPL 3 or higher for software, Creative Commons BY for documents.